solder button

 * "all" is important as Walthers has made some turnouts that used rail joiners on the point rails but the turnout is not otherwise DCC Friendly.
 How do you know you are buying one of the new DCC compatible turnouts?
 See below.

-Is Walthers DCC Compatible Turnout DCC Friendly?
+Walthers DCC Compatible Turnout DCC Friendly

 Walther's has introduced a new line of "DCC Compatible" turnouts.
 Are they DCC Friendly as defined in this website?
 In a word: Yes!
 The pictures below tell the story and highlight the features that make this turnout what we have all been waiting for - a readily available turnout, in the largest variety from any manufacturer, that is DCC Friendly.